Credit Appraisal: Definition, Process, Eligibility & Benefits

 Unstable Income: It could be difficult for applicants with unstable income to pass credit checks.

-High Debt-to-Income Ratio: An excessively high ratio suggests a high debt-to-income ratio, which may reduce the likelihood of approval
+High Debt-to-Income Ratio: An excessively high ratio suggests a high debt-to-income ratio, which may reduce the likelihood of approval.

 Overvalued Collateral: Delays or rejections may result from incorrect collateral value.